Causal Inference in Recommender Systems: A Survey and Future Directions: Open Problems and Future Directions

 \subsection{Causality-aware Graph Neural Network-based Recommendation}

 In recent years, graph neural networks have been developing in recommendation at an unexpectedly fast speed.
 GNN-based models have achieved strong performance in various recommendation tasks, such as the significant performance improvement of LightGCN~\cite{He2020LightGCNSA} against traditional neural network models~\cite{he2017neural} in collaborative filtering tasks.
 The success of graph neural networks is mainly due to the strong ability to extract structured information, especially for the high-order similarity on the graph.
-Nevertheless, some critical problems are still unresolved, waiting for causality-supported solutions.
-First, how do GNNs make an accurate and successful recommendation?
-The explainability, including the model itself and the recommendation results of powerful GNN-based recommendation models, still needs much research.
-Currently, they work as a black box.
-Second, although the recent advances in causality-aware recommendation models may take the GNN module as one of the backbones, the GNN module itself and causal inference are separated.
-Explicitly coupling the message-passing process and causal inference/reasoning for recommendation is still an open and unexplored research field.
+However, several critical challenges remain, awaiting solutions bolstered by causality.
+First, there is a pressing need to demystify the workings of GNNs in making precise and successful recommendations.
+The explainability of powerful GNN-based recommendation models, encompassing both the model itself and the rationale behind recommendation results, remains an area ripe for further research.
+Currently, these models often operate as black boxes.
+Second, while recent strides have been made in causality-aware recommendation models that incorporate GNN modules as integral components, the GNN module itself and the realm of causal inference remain somewhat separate.
+Explicitly intertwining the message-passing processes of GNNs with causal inference and reasoning for recommendation represents an open and uncharted research frontier.